October 7 Contest: Scramble!

-Every Tuesday during the league season, Ladies' League players can participate in a different contest.
-There will be one contest on each nine every week - AND there are some fun NEW contests to look forward to in 2023!
+Every Tuesday during the league season, Ladies' League players can participate in a different fun on-course contest.
+There will be one contest on each nine every week.

 WEEKLY PRIZES include a $5 or $10 gift certificate for that week's winners, depending on the contest.